zhanglei/kafka-ambassador/README.md

 - High performance (we have around 60k msg/sec on one instance)
 - Fallback to disk in case kafka is not available.
-- always ready for a switch to ,ity to
+- always ready for a switch to Amazon Redshift or any other message queue.

 This package doesn't solve following problems: